JoschanUK/leavetracker/README.md

 # Python Features implemented in this application.

+I have developed the following in this application:

 1. Change of colour and bolding the text in the main screen.
 2. Retrieving information from a tab in a google sheets.
 3. Update and append new record into a google sheets.